Step 2: Building a Circle of Support

 It is important to share your short-term and long-term financial goals with your Circle of Support.
 Additionally, feel free to go into detail about how important those goals are to you and what they mean in terms of helping you increase or maintain your health, independence and/or quality of life.
 Also, make sure that you keep in contact with your Circle of Support, letting them know about your progress and when a goal is met.
 Lastly, don’t forget to thank your Circle of Support for all their help!

-- Deposits into an ABLE account are not allowed to exceed $15,000 in any given tax year.
-In addition, ABLE account owners who work under the ABLE to Work Act may contribute up to an additional $12,760 (2021) of their gross income into their ABLE account if they do not participate or contribute in a retirement plan within the same calendar year.
-Residents of Alaska can contribute up to $15,950 and residents of Hawaii can contribute up to $14,680.
+- Deposits into an ABLE account are not allowed to exceed $16,000 in any given tax year.
+In addition, ABLE account owners who work under the ABLE to Work Act may contribute up to an additional $12,880 for residents of the continental U.S. (2022); $16,090 for residents of Alaska and $14,820 for residents of Hawaii.
 The total combined account limit, over time, is subject to state-specific limits for education-related 529 savings accounts.
 State ABLE plan limits range from $235,00 to $529,000.
 In consideration of the annual contribution limit per calendar year, accounts may reach that state limit over time.

 - Over 44 states have launched ABLE programs.